RadeonOpenCompute/.github/profile/README.md

-# AMD ROCm™ Core Technologies GitHub Organization
+# AMD ROCm™ Core Technologies
 ROCm is AMD's Open Source stack for GPU Computation.
 On GitHub, ROCm repositories are distributed across the following Organization:

 - ROCm Core Technologies (this organization) contains low level (driver, system management, etc) components and the base repository of the [ROCm](https://github.com/RadeonOpenCompute/ROCm) project.